Microaggression: Meaning of "micro-"

+Marginalization and bias

 Microaggressions are experienced by most stigmatized individuals and occur on a regular basis.
 These can be particularly stressful for people on the receiving end as the harm or bias inherent to a microaggression is easily denied by those committing them.
 Because microaggressions are rooted in bias, which is societally taught, they can be committed by members of dominant social groups or members of marginalized groups.

-The impact of microaggressions is shaped by the dilemma of unconscious bias: perpetrators of microaggressions may view their actions or motivations differently than targets do, and perspectives diverge more when it is easy for offenders to ignore or dismiss implicit bias if it is in fact present.
+The impact of microaggressions is shaped by the dilemma of unconscious bias: perpetrators of microaggressions may view their actions or motivations differently than targets do, especially when offenders can ignore or dismiss implicit bias if it is in fact present.
 Additionally, this bias is most invisible to members of dominant social groups, and it is easy for observers to dismiss a microaggression as trivial and harmless.
 This makes it harder for a target to respond to a microaggression without backlash.
 The key factor here is that microaggressions are harder to detect by members of the dominant culture, as they are often unaware they are causing harm.

+Types

 Microaggressions are often divided into three categories: each can be verbal or action-based, but they are united by their effect of insulting someone due to their membership in a marginalized group.
 All categories may occur between individuals or through an environment, via social norms or policies.
 Categories of microaggressions are usually called microinsults, for demeaning, rude, stereotyping or insensitive behavior; microinvalidations, for behavior that excludes or denies someone else's experiences; and microassaults, for more explicit discriminatory actions or insults.
 Microassaults may be an exception to the generally unconscious and subtle nature of microaggressions: some of the behaviors researchers have classified as microassault are so traumatic and overt, and perhaps frequently rooted in conscious bias, that some researchers have proposed reclassifying them outside of microaggressions.

 Targeted identities

+Microaggressions are a form of everyday discrimination against stigmatized groups of people.
+Researchers often study microaggressions by examining how they occur for specific marginalized populations.
+By looking at common themes in these settings, some researchers have built taxonomies of the types of microaggressions that target people based on different parts of their identities.

-Microaggressions were originally studied in the context of racial discrimination in the U.S., but researchers later studied their impact on many historically and presently marginalized social groups.
-The taxonomies and themes documented for microaggressions are often based on the identity type that a microaggression targets.
+Microaggressions were originally studied in the context of racial discrimination in the U.S. Since then, they have been studied in the context of many other marginalizations, including LGBTQ communities, people with disabilities or mental health conditions, religious minorities, and people living in poverty.
 Microaggressions can also be intersectional, targeting people based on more than one aspect of their identity.

+Researchers have studied the experiences of many specific communities with microaggressions.
+Selected examples include left-handed surgeons, Canadian and British fat people, working-class graduate students, first-generation U.S. university students, people who speak Japanese as a second language in Japan, and Palestinians working in Jewish organizations in Israel.